vmware-tanzu/velero/site/docs/master/style-guide.md

         kubectl describe pod <pod-name> -n <namespace>

-    If the namespace of the pod is `default`, you can omit the '-n' parameter.
+    If the pod is in the default namespace, you can omit the '-n' parameter.

 ### Use bold for user interface elements